 (845) 452-1110 ext.
-3400 TTY: (845) 790-5919 Fax: (845) 452-7298 www.familyservicesny.org l do not know what would have happened in my situation without the support and advocacy of (CVSS).
+3400 TTY: (845) 790-5919 Fax: (845) 452-7298 www.familyservicesny.org without the support and advocacy of (CVSS).
 The therapy was a life changer and settled most of my fears, flashbacks, and nightmares after the assault.
-Life has drastically improved thanks
+Life has drastically improved thanks to the services I received. -Survivor of Sexual Assault

-Founded in 187g, Family Services brings people together to find the support they need, improving their lives and communities, and building a stronger, safer Hudson Valley.
-Our program areas include Behavioral Health Centers, Victim Services, Family Programs, Youth Services, Community Safely, and Prevention, as well as the management of the Family Partnership Center.
+Founded in 1879, Family Services brings people together to find the support they need, improving their lives and communities, and building a stronger, safer Hudson Valley.
+Our program areas include Behavioral Health Centers, Victim Services, Family Programs, Youth Services, Community Safety, and Prevention, as well as the management of the Family Partnership Center.

 The support and understanding I received was so beneficial that words can't describe.
 The people I worked with were great!
-Having support at court really reduces the anxiety and helps one
+Having support at court really reduces the anxiety and helps one for empowerment against violence for justice